demitri/cornish/docs/examples_plotting.rst

 	circle = ASTCircle(center=center, radius=2.0*u.deg)

 	# define a new plot of 5x5 inches
-	# set the extent of the plot to 1.25 x the circle radius to leave some room
+	# set the extent of the plot to the size of a circle
+	# with 1.25 x the circle radius to leave some room
 	skyplot = SkyPlot(extent=circle*1.25, figsize=(5,5))

 	# add region to plot